 Responsibilities: Elevator repairers fix and maintain elevators, escalators, and dumbwaiters to meet safety regulations and building codes.

-Qualifications: Good knowledge of electronics, electricity and mechanical skills as well as good physical condition are important.
-Repairers carry heavy equipment, work in cramped spaces and are subject to potential hazards like falls or electrical shocks.
+Qualifications: Good knowledge of electronics, electricity, and mechanical skills as well as good physical condition are important.
+Repairers carry heavy equipment, work in cramped spaces, and are subject to potential hazards like falls or electrical shocks.
 However, they are less affected by seasonality and downturns in the economy because much of the work involves maintenance and repair.

-10. Web Surfer
+10. Web surfer

 Average salary: $86,200

-Responsibilities: Often working as freelancers, Web surfers are hired by companies to visit websites, collect specific data, analyze and compare information to help understand online user behavior.
+Responsibilities: Often working as freelancers, Web surfers are hired by companies to visit websites, collect specific data, and analyze and compare information to help understand online user behavior.